lgbishop/qhronology/docs/_build/html/_sources/text/theory/quantum-mechanics/circuitry.rst.txt

 - **Time**: Time advances horizontally from the left to the right.
 Each vertical slice of the circuit corresponds to a distinct instant of time in the temporal progression.
 In other words, vertically aligned events occur simultaneously.

-- **Wires**: Each (physical) quantum or classical system (Hilbert space) is represented by a *wire* (also termed a *mode*) which is aligned with a single horizontal axis.
+- **Wires**: Each (physical) quantum or classical system (Hilbert space) is represented by a *wire* which is aligned with a single horizontal axis.
 Events at various points in time on these modes (such as state preparation, logical operations, measurement, etc.) are connected by lines (i.e., wires), thus forming a *circuit*.

   - Quantum wires: